nechry/ha-battery-inventory/README.md

 - LR06/AA
 - CR2450

-The `quantity` attribute is optional, the template will assume 1 if not specified.
-The value must be a number.
+The `quantity` attribute is optional, the template will assume a value of `1` if is not specified.
+The `quantity` must be a valid number.

 ## UI Card

-Just copy the [yaml](MarkdownCard.yam) code and paste it in `Manual card` inside of your Dashboard.
+Just copy the [yaml](MarkdownCard.yam) code and paste it into a empty `Manual card` inside of your Dashboard.

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./config/MarkdownCard.yaml) -->
 <!-- The below code snippet is automatically added from ./config/MarkdownCard.yaml -->